viniciusnau/SIRI_BACK/README.md

 ```
 Then control + shift + v into the terminal to create a new branch from developer with the card's name.

-After completing the task, make sure to run:
+After completing the task, update Swagger and make sure to run:
 ```bash
 make all
 ```